• Skip to main content

 City boat trip and walking tour: This highly rated small group tour is 80 minutes and seems to be perfect for families with kids.
 It starts with a 30-minute boat trip that highlights the abbey, the bridge, and more.
 Next, it’s a 50-minute walking tour giving you a great overview of the city.
 Reserve your boat and walking tour here.

-Things to do near Stonehenge: north to Bath
+More places to visit near Stonehenge: north to Bath

 Drive time: following our suggested itinerary, the drive time from Bath to Stonehenge is 1.5 hours plus stops or just over 2 hours if you add both of the optional stops.